iluvjava/Maths/Notebook 2.0/AMATH 503/Helmholtz Equation in a Cylinder.md

 \tag{14}
 $$

-The underbrace on (14) contains trivial amount of math.
+The underbrace on (14) contains trivial amount of math (Product rule).

 It will be like: